aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/3000-create-construct-lib-construct-code.md

 +++
-title = "Create Construct Lib - Construct" weight = 300
+title = "Create Construct Lib - Construct Code" weight = 300
 +++

 ## Create Construct Lib - Construct

 Create a construct library project leveraging Projen to synthesize and manage project configuration files.
 Then add the HitCounter Construct to project structure.
 Then configure it to transpile Construct to selected targets.
-We will use the [HitCounter Construct](../../40-hit-counter) built earlier in this workshop.
+We will use the [HitCounter Construct](../../40-hit-counter/200-handler.html) built earlier in this workshop.

 ### Setup Projen project